 Visit Kilpisjärvi: Best Day Trips in Summer

 Here are the “musts”, the most popular summer sights in Kilpisjärvi: Mt.
 Saana – also known as Saana Fell – , the Three-Country Cairn and Malla Nature Park.
 Quite easily accessible on your own, but if you prefer to have a local guide accompany you, feel free to contact us!
-For guided activities such as boating, fishing and river rafting and meeting with our Siberian huskies, have a look at our Visit Kilpisjärvi Guided Summer & Autumn Experiences.
+For guided activities such as boating, fishing and river rafting and meeting with our Siberian huskies, you can join our guided tours.
+The summer trips for 2021 will be published in March 2021.

 Read more about the sights near Kilpisjärvi and Käsivarsi Wilderness Region here.